realmonado/quickplay/README.md

 # quickplay
-small script to play to download a youtube video, play with mpv and then delete
+small script to play to download a youtube video, play with mpv, and then delete
 ## requirements
 - youtube-dl
 - mpv